 - They should be nicely browned and caramelized. (photo 3)

-- Pour in sherry to deglaze pan.
+- Pour in sherry to deglaze the pan.
 In other words, get all those nice yummy browned bits up from the bottom of the pan.
 Remove from pan and set aside. (photo 6)

-- Season chicken breasts with salt, pepper and oregano. (photo 7)
+- Season chicken breasts with salt, pepper, and oregano. (photo 7)

 - Dredge in flour. (photo 8)